- Nearly 1 billion people have insufficient Vitamin D levels – causing comprised health

 As a result, if you have symptoms that suggest distress, inflammation or a lowered immune system, it is often recommended to significantly increase your Vitamin D intake.

 Vitamin D deficiency has been linked to an increased risk in a number of diseases, such as Osteoporosis, Heart disease, Stroke, Cancers, Type 1 diabetes and Tuberculosis.
+Low vitamin D status is also strongly correlated with lower respiratory diseases such as Influenza and COVID-19:

 The Biggest Vitamin D Benefits: